aiven/terraform-provider-aiven/docs/resources/influxdb.md

     * `service_to_fork_from` - (Optional) Name of another service to fork from.
 This has effect only when a new service is being created.

+    * `influxdb` - (Optional) influxdb.conf configuration values
+        * `log_queries_after` - (Optional) The maximum duration in seconds before a query is logged as a slow query.
+Setting this to 0 (the default) will never log slow queries.
+        * `max_row_limit` - (Optional) The maximum number of rows returned in a non-chunked query.
+        Setting this to 0 (the default) allows an unlimited number to be returned.
+        * `max_select_buckets` - (Optional) The maximum number of `GROUP BY time()` buckets that can be processed in a query.
+Setting this to 0 (the default) allows an unlimited number to be processed.
+        * `max_select_point` - (Optional) The maximum number of points that can be processed in a SELECT statement.
+Setting this to 0 (the default) allows an unlimited number to be processed.
+        * `query_timeout` - (Optional) The maximum duration in seconds before a query is killed.
+        Setting this to 0 (the default) will never kill slow queries.

 * `timeouts` - (Optional) a custom client timeouts.

 ## Attribute Reference